zipplet/rpilcd/README.md

 ## Upcoming displays

-* HD44780 based character LCDs connected directly to GPIO pins, without an I2C or SPI backpack board / interface IC.
+* HD44780 character LCDs connected directly to GPIO pins
   * 4-bit and 8-bit mode will be supported.
   * Driving the backlight via a transistor and PWM for brightness control will be supported.
+  * Supported display sizes will be the same as for the I2C based driver, until I obtain other module sizes.
+* A small OLED module I have yet to identify the driver IC for (I2C based)

 ## Directory layout example